CanonicalLtd/maas-docs/en/intro-concepts.md

 There are two types of controllers: a *region controller* and a *rack controller*.

-A region controller consists of i) the REST API server, ii) the PostgreSQL database, iii) DNS, iv) caching HTTP proxy, and v) a web UI.
+A region controller consists of:

+- REST API server (TCP port 5240)
+- PostgreSQL database
+- DNS
+- caching HTTP proxy
+- web UI

 A region controller can be thought of as being responsible for a data centre.

+A rack controller provides:

+- DHCP
+- TFTP
+- HTTP (for images)
+- iSCSI
+- power management

-A rack controller provides i) DHCP, ii) TFTP, iii) HTTP (for images), iv) iSCSI, and v) power management.
-You need a rack controller attached to each "fabric".
+A rack controller is attached to each "fabric".
 As the name implies, a common setup is to have a rack controller in each data centre server rack.

 Both the region controller and the rack controller can be scaled-out as well as made highly available.
 See [MAAS HA](manage-maas-ha.md) for high